 During the 1890s colonial representatives came together at special meetings called ‘constitutional conventions’ to draft a constitution which would unite the colonies as one nation and provide for a new level of national government.

 Each Australian colony sent delegates to the conventions.
 By 1898 the delegates had agreed on a draft constitution which they took back to their respective colonial parliaments to be approved.

 Passing the Constitution

-The final draft of the Constitution was approved by a vote of the people in referendums held in each colony between June 1899 and July 1900.
+The final draft of the Constitution was approved by a vote of the people who were eligible to take part in referendums held in each colony between June 1899 and July 1900.

 The Constitution had to be agreed to by the British Parliament before the colonies could unite as a nation.
 An Australian delegation travelled to London to present the Constitution to the British Parliament.